 Creating the alternative route is vital to reducing and rerouting traffic in the town centre.
 This helps create better spaces for people to enjoy.
 These spaces will make High Wycombe more attractive and pave the way for regeneration.
 They could also help re-open the River Wye through into the heart of the town.

 The purpose of the scheme is to create a new east west traffic route through High Wycombe that avoids the flyover.

 Why is it necessary?

 The new route is part of a wider scheme to regenerate High Wycombe Town Centre, which currently features a lot of traffic.

-The alternative route is designed to achieve two main things: reroute traffic from the A40 away from the town centre and the flyover and is designed to encourage steady movement of traffic along its route.
-The route has no traffic lights, no signs and lines and is designed to facilitate the movement of pedestrians and cyclists as well as road users.
+The design of the alternative route will reroute traffic from the A40 away from the town centre and the flyover.
+The route will have, no traffic lights, no signs, and no lines.
+It's designed to help the movement of pedestrians and cyclists as well as road users.

 When will it be constructed?
 For how long?

-Remaining scheme timelines for the rest of the Masterplan will also be announced in due course.
+Timelines for the rest of the Masterplan phases will be announced in due course.